MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkToolbar.md

 ## About InkToolbar control

+This control wraps an instance of the UWP [Windows.UI.Xaml.Controls.InkToolbar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar) control.
 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
 The Windows Forms version is located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as enums and event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

-This control wraps an instance of the UWP [Windows.UI.Xaml.Controls.InkToolbar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar) control.
+For a walkthrough that demonstrates how to host an **InkToolbar** wrapped control in a WPF app, see [Host a standard UWP control in a WPF app using XAML Islands](https://docs.microsoft.com/windows/apps/desktop/modernize/host-standard-control-with-xaml-islands).

 ## Requirements